 In summary, the WPS benefits all stakeholders by fostering a fair, transparent, and reliable wage payment system in the UAE.

-1. Open a Corporate Bank Account.
-To participate in the Wages Protection System (WPS), employers must first establish a corporate bank account with a financial institution authorized by the UAE Central Bank.
+To participate in the WPS, employers must first establish a corporate bank account with a financial institution authorized by the UAE Central Bank.
 This account will be used to process salary payments and manage payroll transactions.
+Also budget for banking-related onboarding costs: maintaining minimum balances (if applicable), account maintenance fees (if applicable), and internal compliance work to keep payroll flows smooth.

-4. Adhere to Compliance Requirements.
 Employers must ensure that all wage payments align with the agreed terms in the employment contracts.
-Any discrepancies or delays can result in penalties or suspension of operations by the Ministry of Human Resources and Emiratisation (MoHRE).
+Any discrepancies or delays can result in penalties or suspension of operations by the MoHRE.
+A practical rule is to keep your payroll cycle “contract date + buffer” so you never drift into the 15-day late-payment window.

-5. Monitor Payment Status.
 After submitting the SIF, employers should track the status of salary disbursements through the WPS agent or MoHRE portal.
 This step ensures that payments are processed and employees receive their wages without delays.
+If you manage multiple entities or a growing headcount, set internal reminders for the key MoHRE checkpoints (day 3, day 10, day 17 after the due date).

 To register for the WPS, employers must meet the following conditions: